 Select 6 credits from approved list of Statistics and/or Public Health Electives found in the program guide.

 Students in the MS Biostatistics degree program must participate in eight hours of Professional Enhancement.
-These activities are pre-approved by an advisor and may be Public Health-related lectures, seminars, and symposia related to your field of study.
+These activities may be Public Health-related lectures, seminars, or symposia related to your field of study.

 Professional Enhancement activities supplement the rigorous academic curriculum of the Biostatistics MS and help prepare students to participate actively in the professional community.
 You can learn more about opportunities for Professional Enhancement via the Milken Institute School of Public Health Listserv, through departmental communications, or by speaking with your advisor.